Skip to Content

 Expert Tips

-Jerusalem salad in a small bowl.
+Jerusalem salad in a serving bowl.

 Serve the simple salad dish with savory meals like boneless leg of lambmaqlubamusakhan, or qidreh.
 It’s a perfect side dish for kabobs and other grilled meat entrees such as shish tawookchicken kabobs, or grilled chicken drumsticks.